BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 Conclusion

-In 2026, fit and proper will become an ongoing topic.
+2026 will make fit-and-proper an ongoing topic.
 Institutions that switch now to continuous, automated processes will reduce fine risk and personnel costs.
 Talk to us about your implementation.

 Nabil El Berr